No relief by SC for Jacqueline Fernandez in the Rs 200 crore money laundering case - www.lokmattimes.com

 No relief by SC for Jacqueline Fernandez in the Rs 200 crore money laundering case

-Mumbai, Sep 22 The Supreme Court of India has refused to provide any relief to actress Jacqueline Fernandez ...
+New Delhi, Sep 22 The Supreme Court on Monday refused to provide any relief to actress Jacqueline Fernandez ...

-Mumbai, Sep 22 The Supreme Court of India has refused to provide any relief to actress Jacqueline Fernandez as it dismissed her petition filed in connection with the Rs 200 crore fraud case linked to conman Sukesh Chandrasekhar.
+New Delhi, Sep 22 The Supreme Court on Monday refused to provide any relief to actress Jacqueline Fernandez as it dismissed her petition filed in connection with the Rs 200 crore fraud case linked to conman Sukesh Chandrasekhar.

 Jacqueline had challenged the Delhi High Court's order in the Supreme Court.
 On July 3, the Delhi High Court rejected the 'Murder 2' actress's petition to quash the FIR lodged against her by the ED in a money laundering case.